cachilders/abrdgd/readme.md

 Passport is configured on the server side to work variables entered into .env from Auth0.
 It's provisionally tested/working, but will require front end login hooks and subsequent handling to make magic happen.
 Read the docs to go to there.

 TODO:
 * Update app config to Angular component model (In addition to working with ng1, the component setup will make for an educational and functional opportunity to push toward ng2)
-* React!
-(Turns out UI Router is at home with React so ABRDGD will have a React flavor)